sXZL/WSODSC/README.md

 ## License

-This code is released under the MIT License (refer to the LICENSE file for details).
+This code is released under the [Nvidia Source Code License](LICENSE).

+This project is built upon [wetectron](https://github.com/facebookresearch/maskrcnn-benchmark), which is released under [Nvidia Source Code License](LICENSE).